Mobile Gaming Statistics 2026: Market Size, Revenue and Trends

 1. Market Size and Revenue

-Mobile accounts for nearly half of the global game revenue, sitting inside a $187.7 billion global games market (mobile ≈ $92 billion).
-Console and PC revenues remain sizable, but smaller than those from mobile.
+Mobile accounts for nearly half of global game revenue, sitting inside a $187.7 billion global games market.
+Mobile generated about $92 billion (49%) in 2024, with console at roughly $51 billion (28%) and PC at about $43 billion (23%).
 Mobile keeps the largest share of industry revenue, so user acquisition and retention on mobile remain high-priority investments for marketers.
+By 2025, mobile accounted for 55% of the gaming industry's total revenue.

 2. Regional Market Distribution